alpayozkan/dl_proj/README.md

 For instructions on running the code related to each topic, please refer to the information provided in the corresponding section below.

-The required model weights can be found on this [Drive](https://drive.google.com/drive/folders/11Ma2KYE_OuFOHYrvX1R5ZWZtWJ4gC6c4).
+The required model weights can be found on this [Drive](https://drive.google.com/drive/folders/11Ma2KYE_OuFOHYrvX1R5ZWZtWJ4gC6c4) under the subfolder finetuned_models.

 ## Adversarial Attacks